New Year is equal to KRANSEKAGE – marzipan wreath cake

 Put the royal icing in a small cornet, (a triangular piece of wax paper/baking paper, folded into a cone).
 Alternatively, you can use a freezer bag, cut a very small hole in one corner and hold the bag tightly.

 Select the serving dish the cake is served on and place the largest ring first.

 Move the tip of your cornet back and forth across the rings.
 Make sure to extend the tip out over the edge to allow the icing to drop down the outside in a loop style zig zag stripe.

 Start on the largest baked, cooled ring.
 Put the second-largest baked ring on top – repeat on all the rings until the smallest ring and finish with the ball at the top.

 Let the finished cake dry for a few hours at room temperature.

-To keep the kransekage for one of the following days, cover the cake with plastic and place it in a cool room.
+If you want to make the kransekage in advance, cover the cake with plastic and place it in a cool room.

-Decorate the cake festive use flags, new year's crackers, serpentines or similar.
+Decorate the cake festive use bunting, flags, New Year’s crackers, serpentines, flowers, chocolate or similar.

-Decorate the cake. with chocolate doodles or flowers made of modelling chocolate.
+*You can decorate the cake with chocolate doodles or flowers made of modelling chocolate.